altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 Eric handed a spear to her.

-"Please use this, princess."
+"Please use this, princess."<br/>

-"Thank you."
+"Thank you."<br/>

-"It's taken from the enemy though."
+"It's taken from the enemy though."<br/>

 "Fufu...
-This really feels like a battle field right?"
+This really feels like a battle field right?"<br/>

 Altina tied the flag to the spear and leaned outside.

 Regis started to worry.

-"The wind is strong so..."
+"The wind is strong so..."<br/>

-"Ahaha, it's fine!"
+"Ahaha, it's fine!"<br/>

-"But if you fall..."
+"But if you fall..."<br/>

 "It's fine!
-You worry too much!"
+You worry too much!"<br/>
 Altina waved the flag.

 The flag that depicted the shield of the citizens.